isovector/certainty-by-construction/src/book/7-isos.lagda.md

 ```

 we are now ready to show `def:vec-iso`, which states there is an isomorphism
-between the propositional equality setoid on `type:Vec` and the `def:≗-setoid`
+between the `type:vec-setoid` over `type:Vec` and the function setoid `type:_⇨_`
-equality over `type:Vec′`.
-This proof is mostly trivial, since we've already
+over `type:Vec′`.
+This proof is mostly trivial, since we've already done the
-done the heavy lifting.
-However, showing `field:from-cong` takes some effort
+heavy lifting.
+However, showing `field:from-cong` takes some effort (and a
-(and a lemma, defined immediately after in a `keyword:where` block) since it
+lemma, defined immediately after in a `keyword:where` block) since it doesn't
-doesn't automatically fall out from computation.
+automatically fall out from computation.

+-- TODO(sandy): setoids chapter should discuss vec-setoid and the pointwise
+-- helpers

 ```agda
   open import Function.Equality